gmp26/site/reference/source-structure.md

 * publication status:
 * resourceType: one only
 * highlight: boolean or a list of stations
-* stations1: primary list of stations, comma separated
+* stations1: primary list of stations
-* stations2: secondary list of stations, comma separated
+* stations2: secondary list of stations
 * pideas1: primary list of pervasive ideas
 * pideas2: secondary list of pervasive ideas